Primary kit features:

-A standard building package is sufficient for most customers, but various customization choices enable YOU to customize and configure the building to meet YOUR needs.
+A standard building package is sufficient for most customers, but various customization choices enable YOU to customize and configure the structure to meet YOUR needs.
 Popular custom options include:

 Door options: Choose from sectional, roll-up overhead, sliding, or bi-fold doors, and pick sizes, styles, and colors that work for your setup.

-Siding options: All buildings come standard with pre-painted, 26-gauge PBR metal roofing and siding panels.
+Siding options: All kits come standard with pre-painted, 26-gauge PBR metal roofing and siding panels.
 Alternatively, you can add vinyl, Hardie board, stucco, or faux brick panels.

 Structural options: Customize the exterior of your building by adding any number of structural customizations, including roof overhangs, door canopies, or a lean-to.

-See our design center for additional details on configuring your 30x40 metal building.
+See our design center for additional details on configuring and customizing a building.

 Step 3: Ordering

-Now that you have an idea of the design and style of your building let us help you get started.
-Tell us a little about your project, and we'll match you with FOUR vetted building suppliers who will provide competing quotes for your 30x40 kit package.
+Now that you have an idea of the design and style of your building, let us help you get started.
+Tell us a little about your project, and we'll match you with FOUR vetted suppliers who will provide competing quotes for your 30x40 kit package.
 Apply for quotes here.

-Once you have confirmed that you are happy with the design, a deposit (20-30%) is then required before the factory can begin manufacturing your custom building.
+Once you have confirmed that you are happy with the design, a deposit (20-30%) is required before the factory can manufacture your custom building.
 A set of construction and foundation plans stamped by an engineer registered in your state will then be sent to you (usually in 2-3 weeks).

-With all the necessary designs in hand, you can now request estimates from a local steel building erection crew (or a general contractor) for the construction of your metal building.
+With all the necessary designs in hand, you can now request estimates from a local steel building erection crew (or a general contractor) for the construction of your 30 x 40 metal building.